-After months of following the progress of other free community fridge projects in cities like New York and Austin, Springer decided it was time for Atlanta to have its own.
-She discontinued her protesting efforts in July, put together a slide deck explaining how a community fridge works, launched the Instagram account Free99Fridge, and started pitching the mutual aid initiative to local businesses.
+After months of following the progress of other free community fridge projects in cities like New York and Austin, Springer decided it was time for Atlanta to have its own version.
+She discontinued her protesting efforts in July 2020, put together a slide deck explaining how a community fridge works, launched the Instagram account Free99Fridge, and started pitching the mutual aid initiative to local businesses.

-Springer now has seven community fridge locations in the works around Atlanta, including two refrigerators at Best End Brewing in West End and one refrigerator each at Hodgepodge Coffeehouse in East Atlanta, Joystick Gamebar in Old Fourth Ward, ParkGrounds coffee shop in Reynoldstown, neighborhood pub Poor Hendrix in East Lake, Kirkwood United Church of Christ, and Lost-N-Found Thrift Store near Lavista Park.
+Springer currently has four community fridge locations around Atlanta, including two refrigerators at Best End Brewing in West End and one refrigerator each at Hodgepodge Coffeehouse in East Atlanta, Refuge Coffee Co. in Clarkston, and North Decatur Presbyterian Church on Medlock Road.

 Best End Brewing in the southwest Atlanta neighborhood of West End was the first business on board with Free99Fridge.
-The brewpub at the Lee and White development along the Westside Beltline trail will house two community fridges, set to launch in the parking lot on Friday, August 28.
-The bright yellow refrigerators are housed in a large wooden shed in order to shelter the food pantry from the elements.
-The shed comes with shelving for canned goods and household items.
-Murals are painted on the sides of the structure by local artists who have volunteered their time and talents to organization.
+The brewpub, located along the Westside Beltline trail at the Lee and White development, features two community fridges, which opened in the parking lot on August 28, 2020.
+The bright yellow refrigerators are housed in a large wooden shed to shelter the food pantry from the elements.
+The shed comes with shelving for canned goods and other household items.
+Murals are painted on the sides of the structure by local artists who also volunteered their time and talents to the organization.

-Neighboring restaurant Boxcar will stock one fridge for the opening, while Roti Rolls food truck plans to stock the second fridge with mac and cheese, pickled vegetables, local produce, roti bread, smoked chicken wings and ice cream sandwiches made with Atlanta-based Honeysuckle Gelato.
+Neighboring restaurant Boxcar helped stock one fridge for the opening in August, while Roti Rolls food truck initially stocked the second fridge with mac and cheese, pickled vegetables, local produce, roti bread, smoked chicken wings and ice cream sandwiches made with Atlanta-based Honeysuckle Gelato.

-A launch party at Best End Brewing for the community fridges kicks off at 6 p.m. on Friday evening.
-People are encouraged to stop by for a beer and to help stock the pantry and refrigerators with additional food and household and personal hygiene products.
+A launch party, held at Best End Brewing for the community fridges, allowed people the opportunity to check out Springer’s initiative, ask questions, and stock the pantry and refrigerators with additional food and household and personal hygiene products.

 “Best End has been an amazing host and gave us a really big space to build the shelters.
 To eliminate as much waste as possible, we use scrap wood and other secondhand materials to construct the shelters,” Springer explains.
 “All of the fridges are donated by people upgrading their kitchens or getting rid of a fridge in their garage.
 We don’t want to have to purchase a refrigerator.”

-Springer is currently creating a website for Free99Fridge to go live in September.
-The website will allow people to donate money, sign up to volunteer to haul away, clean, or paint refrigerators, construct shelters and food pantries, and pick up food and goods from local farms and businesses.
-Springer also plans to launch a GoFundMe soon to provide the organization and its efforts with a much-needed injection of start-up cash and to assist in opening more free community fridges throughout Atlanta.
+Springer created a website for Free99Fridge.
+The website allows people to donate money, sign up to volunteer to haul away, clean, or paint refrigerators, construct shelters and food pantries, and pick up food and goods from local farms and businesses.